SrijanDeo-DA-DS/Regression-End_to_End_DataScience_Job_Salary_Predictor/README.md

     6. Column for simplified job title and Seniority

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
-Below are a few highlights from the pivot tables.
+Below are a few highlights

 * Count of Job vs State
 # ![Count of job vs state](https://github.com/SrijanDeo-DA-DS/DataScience_Job_Salary_Predictor/assets/88278620/f3c0c267-c3b0-41e6-97da-325c7b955d3b)